jaggzh/pulseox-bluetooth/README.md

 It's unlikely you have this LCD project set up.
-It's a separate ESP8266 WiFi project I use for notices in our livingroom, and this project can display the BPM/SpO2 on it. *This project does not currently display this graphics image*
+It's a separate ESP8266 WiFi project I use for notices in our livingroom, and this project can display the BPM/SpO2 on it. *The nature image is I displayed on our own LCD.
+The project doesn't do that -- it displays the console-text and can connect to that WiFi LCD project to display the BPM+SpO2 values in this image.*

 ![External (extra) LCD Display, if Available)](img/lcd-display.jpg)